WQCG/blitzdg/README.md

 1. `git clone https://github.com/dsteinmo/blitzdg.git`
 2. `cd blitzdg && ./pull-deps.sh`
-3. `make && ./bin/advec1d` (This binary is a 1D advection equation solver.).
+3. `cmake . && make && ./bin/advec1d` (This binary is a 1D advection equation solver.).
 4. Run unit tests with `make test`.

 ### Running with Docker

 You can also run the build and tests inside a docker (linux) container.
-The container is based on an ubuntu 16.04 image.
+The container is based on an ubuntu 18.04 image.

 1. `git clone https://github.com/dsteinmo/blitzdg.git && cd blitzdg`
 2. `docker build -t blitzdg .`